Sardtok/drift/README.md

 # drift

 Drift is a migration library written in Clojure.
-Drift works much like Rails migrations where a directory in your project contains all of the migration files.
+Drift works much like Rails migrations where a directory in your project contains all the migration files.
 Drift will detect which migration files need to be run and run them as appropriate.

-Migration files must contain an `up` and `down` function in which you can perform the migration using your prefered database library.
+Migration files must contain an `up` and `down` function in which you can perform the migration using your preferred database library.

 ## Usage